sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ## Citizen

+- 95% use digital services
+- Benefits are automatically given based on major life events
+- Service centers use digital services on behalf of clients (for 5%)
+- GC (OneGC) portal provides access to all services (not just ESDC)
+- Benefits are integrated into third party platforms and services

 ### Government IoT Integration

 ESDC does not develop products or services that compete with the private sector.
 IoT devices will begin to permeate all aspects of life and ESDC should integrate itself into the ecosystem.

 An example of the repercussions of such an implementation can be found [here](https://github.com/sara-sabr/ITStrategy/blob/master/wip-tec/en/human-development-life-cycle.md).